Ethiopian Orthodox Tewahedo Church: Traditions

 The faith and practice of Orthodox Ethiopian Christians include elements from Miaphysite Christianity as it has developed in Ethiopia over the centuries.
-Christian beliefs include belief in God (in Ge'ez / Amharic, ′Egziabeher, lit.
+Christian beliefs include belief in God (in Geʽez / Amharic, ′Egziabeher, lit.
 "Lord of the Universe"), veneration of the Virgin Mary, the angels, and the saints, besides others.
-According to the Ethiopian Orthodox Church itself, there are no non-Christian elements in the religion other than those from the Old Testament, or Higge 'Orit (ሕገ ኦሪት), to which are added those from the New Testament, or Higge Wongiel (ሕገ ወንጌል).
-A hierarchy of Kidusan/ቅዱሳን (angelic messengers and saints) conveys the prayers of the faithful to God and carries out the divine will, so when an Ethiopian Christian is in difficulty, he or she appeals to them as well as to God.
+According to the Ethiopian Orthodox Church itself, there are no non-Christian elements in the religion other than those from the Old Testament, or Həggä 'Orät (ሕገ ኦሪት), to which are added those from the New Testament, or Həggä Wongel (ሕገ ወንጌል).
+A hierarchy of K'ədusan ቅዱሳን (angelic messengers and saints) conveys the prayers of the faithful to God and carries out the divine will, so when Ethiopian Christians are in difficulty, they appeal to them as well as to God.
 In more formal and regular rituals, priests communicate on behalf of the community, and only priests may enter the inner sanctum of the usually circular or octagonal church where the tabot ("ark") dedicated to the church's patron saint is housed.
 On important religious holidays, the tabot is carried on the head of a priest and escorted in procession outside the church.
 It is the tabot, not the church, which is consecrated.
 At many services, most parish members remain in the outer ring, where debteras sing hymns and dance.

 The Eucharist is given only to those who feel pure, have fasted regularly, and have, in general, properly conducted themselves.
 In practice, communion is mainly limited to young children and the elderly; those who are at a sexually active age or who have sexual desires generally do not receive the Eucharist.
 Worshipers receiving communion may enter the middle ring of the church to do so.

-Ethiopian Orthodox believers are strict Trinitarians, maintaining the Orthodox teaching that God is united in three persons: Father, Son, and Holy Spirit.
-This concept is known as səllasé (ሥላሴ), Ge'ez for "Trinity".
+The Ethiopian Orthodox church is Trinitarian, maintaining the Orthodox teaching, formalised at the council of Nicea, that God is united in three persons: Father, Son, and Holy Spirit.
+This concept is known as səllase (ሥላሴ), Geʽez for "Trinity".

 Daily services constitute only a small part of an Ethiopian Orthodox Christian's religious observance.
 Several holy days require prolonged services, singing and dancing, and feasting.

 Fast days

 An important religious requirement, however, is the keeping of fast days, during which adherents abstain from consuming meat and animal products, and refrain from sexual activity.
-The Ethiopian Orthodox Church has 250 fasting days, 180 of which are obligatory for laypeople, not just monks and priests, when vegan food is eaten by the faithful.
+The Ethiopian Orthodox Church has 250 fasting days, 180 of which are obligatory for lay people, not just monks and priests, when vegan food is eaten by the faithful.
 During the 40-day Advent fast, only one vegan meal is allowed per day.